FBI Ten Most Wanted Fugitives, 2010s: FBI Ten Most Wanted Fugitives to begin the 2010s

-FBI Most Wanted Fugitives added during the 2010s
+FBI Ten Most Wanted Fugitives added during the 2010s

 It took a year into the new decade before any of the fugitives were captured.
 The replacements were not named until 2012.
 The list includes (in FBI list appearance sequence order):

 2010

 No one was added to the list in 2010.

 2011

 No one was added to the list in 2011.